Petrovo, Rožňava District: History

 In historical records the village was first mentioned in 1320.
+Before the establishment of independent Czechoslovakia in 1918, Petrovo was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.

 Geography

 The village lies at an altitude of 389 metres and covers an area of 3.965 km².

 It has a population of about 107 people.

+Population

 Culture

 The village has a public library.